bernie-skipole/indi/docs/source/usage/introduction.rst

 A web application typically has more than one process or thread running, redis makes common data visible to all such processes.

 As well as simply storing values for other processes to read, redis has a pub/sub functionality.
-When data is received, indiredis stores it, and publishes the XML data on the from_indi_channel, which could be used to alert a subscribing GUI application that a value has changed.
+When data is received, indiredis stores it, and publishes the XML data on the from_indi_channel, which could be used to alert a subscribing client application that a value has changed.

 Redis key/value storage and publication is extremely easy, many web frameworks already use it.